Aditya7861/Todo-App/README.md

-This is a simple node.js app which is used to take notes and save them.
-Project is Under Development
+This is my first Project With Node.js and MongoDB.
+This project for beginer .
+Feel Free to Contribute